 As our year turns from summer to fall, let us take time to notice how our lives too are marked by seasons of change.
-Join Lora Barnett, (on her last Sunday with us as our Sunday sabbatical minister!) as she reflects on how nature is often our best teacher in learning to embrace the many … Continued
+Join Lora Barnett, (on her last Sunday with us as our Sunday sabbatical minister!) as she reflects on how nature is … read more.

 What would happen if instead of seeing ourselves as broken, in progress, imperfect or otherwise less than, we instead insisted that we are already and always whole?
-What if we are already creative, resourceful and wholly capable of solving the complex challenges that confront us in our daily lives?
-What might happen if we just … Continued
+What if we are already creative, resourceful and wholly capable of solving the complex challenges that confront us … read more.

 Who is God?
 Is God even necessary?
 Join Lora Barnett as she explores what Process Theology has to offer hearts hungry for a new way of being wildly compassionate.

 Did God have a wife?
 Yes.
 He did.
 Her name was Asherah.
 But she and many other whispers of the feminine aspects of God have been covered over or deleted.
 Join Lora Barnett as she tours the Hebrew Bible with the help of radical feminist … read more.